vanyachyzh/booking/README.md

 INNJOY offers the following features:

-+Search for accommodations in different parts of the world +Select check-in and check-out dates and the number of guests Filter search results by price, rating, and stars
++ Search for accommodations in different parts of the world
++ Select check-in and check-out dates and the number of guests Filter search results by price, rating, and stars
 Sort search results by price, rating, and stars
 Read reviews from other users